Skip to main content

 You’ve seen it before.
 One minute, your dog’s behavior is perfectly calm; the next instant, he’s zooming around the yard, chasing after his own tail.
 While a dog chasing his tail makes for a comical picture, you may be wondering if this bizarre quirk is a sign that something is wrong with your pup.
 Here are a few reasons your pooch might chase his tail.

-He’s having a good time
+They’re having a good time

 Thankfully, most dogs chase their tails simply because they’re playing.
 Puppies are particularly fond of chasing their tails, as they’re just now figuring out they have such an appendage attached to their bodies.
 Your pup might initially see his tail from the corner of his eye and think he has a playmate.
 Try not to worry that running in endless circles will make your pup dizzy.
 According to Wag!, dogs don’t suffer from dizziness the same way we do.

-He doesn’t have anything better to do
+They don’t have anything better to do

 Dogs are also prone to chasing their tails for another (extremely relatable) reason: they’re bored.
 Just like us, dogs sometimes fidget when they’re bored.
 While we have the ability to distract ourselves by playing a game on our phones, clicking a pen, or twirling our hair, dogs have a limited number of ways to occupy themselves.
 Because dogs require mental and physical stimulation to stave off boredom, chasing his tail could be your pup’s way of entertaining himself when the doldrums set in.

-He has an underlying condition
+They have an underlying condition

 It’s perfectly normal for your dog to chase his tail every now and then.
 Unfortunately, dogs who frequently chase their tails could be suffering from an underlying medical condition.
 Dr. Steve Weinberg, DVM and founder of 911 Vets, tells the American Kennel Club, “Obsessive chasing could be due to a brain abnormality akin to seizure-like activity.
 Other reasons could be a painful area where a tail was docked, an infection, or even cancer.”

 We aren’t the only species to suffer from anxiety.
-In dogs, anxiety often takes the form of compulsive behaviors, such as tail chasing, excessive grooming, destructive behavior, incessant barking, pacing, drooling, and urination or defecation inside the home.
+In pups, anxiety often takes the form of compulsive behaviors, such as tail chasing, excessive grooming, destructive behavior, incessant barking, pacing, drooling, and urination or defecation inside the home.
 Speak to your vet about the possibility of medication or behavioral modification if your dog exhibits these symptoms.

-Your dog could have fleas
+They could have fleas

 If your pup has been infested by fleas or ticks, he might chase his tail in order to chew on an itchy bite.
 Check your dog for signs of fleas or ticks if he chases and bites at his tail.
 Treating a pest invasion can be tricky, so you’ll want to make sure to treat your dog for fleas and ticks year-round to prevent a second infestation.

-Your dog is genetically predisposed to chasing his tail
+They’re genetically predisposed to chasing their tail

 According to an article by the National Center for Biotechnology Information, evidence suggests that certain breeds are more likely to chase their tails than others.
 German shepherds, Anatolian sheepdogs, bull terriers, West Highland white terriers, and Jack Russell terriers all seem to show a predisposition to chasing their tails.